Ross, Klineman advance to face reigning beach queen Ludwig

 Ross and Klineman beat Cuba in straight sets, 21-17, 21-15 in their knockout round opener on Monday to reach the quarterfinals, where they will meet the German and her current partner, Maggie Kozuch.

 Ludwig and Kira Walkenhorst won it all in Rio de Janeiro, where Ross and Kerri Walsh Jennings took bronze.
+With Kozuch, Ludwig advanced to the round of eight by beating Brazil’s Agatha and Duda on Sunday in three sets.

 “We have a lot of respect for them and, obviously, Laura’s success,” said Klineman, who also played against Kozuch on the Italian indoor volleyball tour.
 “We know they’re going to come out motivated.
 As are we.”